After more than 300 years of Ottoman rule, Britain take control of Cyprus.

-Cyprus becomes a crown colony of Great Britain.
+Cyprus becomes a crown colony.

 Cyprus adopts the Euro as its currency.

 Cyprus experiences a prolonged nationwide power outage following the explosion of impounded Iranian explosive containers.
 The power outages in combination with the growing financial difficulties of Greece lead to economic hardship for the nation and a downgrading of its credit rating.